Higher education institutions must do a better job at strategic planning and environmental scanning.

 - T (Technology) – Technology continues developing and evolving; therefore, taking these changes into account in developing a strategic plan is critical for higher education leaders.

-- I (Industry) – Reviewing the status and future needs of industry will help determine the viability of current programs as well as identify emerging needs.
+- I (Industry) – Reviewing the status and future needs of the industry will help determine the viability of current programs as well as identify emerging needs.

 - C (Customers) – This category provides an interesting conundrum for higher education leaders.
 Who are the institution’s customers?
 Does higher education’s customer base consist of students and their parents?
 Or are they the future employers of the institution’s graduates?
 Looking at customers from these different perspectives leads to important “a-ha’s” that can help higher education institutions develop a meaningful plan.